 I was born in Seattle, Washington and grew up in Minneapolis, Minnesota.
 I have two siblings, one brother (with me in the above photo) and one sister.
 I attended a Spanish immersion elementary school where I became bilingual in Spanish and English.
 I’ve loved the outdoors all my life; my parents taught me to ski starting when I was two years old, and I also love canoeing, hiking, horseback riding, cycling, and trail running.

 In high school I was a nordic skier, and in the summer I went on wilderness canoe trips in the Boundary Waters of Minnesota, Quetico Provincial Park, Ontario, the Albany River wilderness in northern Ontario, and Nunavut and the Northwest Territories.
 My experiences in the wilderness growing up shaped who I am and inspired my love for the Earth and geology.

 I attended Wesleyan University in Middletown, CT for my undergraduate degree, where I joined the club Equestrian Team.
 With the team I had the opportunity to compete in IHSA Hunt Seat Equitation shows.
 I was captain of the team my senior year and enjoyed both competing and teaching beginner lessons.

-I currently live in Sherman Oaks with my boyfriend Peter and our two cats, Lumi and Nova.
+I currently live in Boulder, CO with my boyfriend Peter and our two cats, Lumi and Nova.